2013–14 Oklahoma City Thunder season

-The 2013–14 Oklahoma City Thunder season was the 6th season of the franchise in Oklahoma City and the 48th in the National Basketball Association (NBA).
-Despite Russell Westbrook missing 36 games during the season, The Thunder managed to finish the season with a 59–23 record, earning them the second seed in the Western Conference.
+The 2013–14 Oklahoma City Thunder season was the sixth season of the franchise in Oklahoma City and the 48th in the National Basketball Association (NBA).
+Despite Russell Westbrook missing 36 games during the season, the Thunder managed to finish the season with a 59–23 record, earning them the second seed in the Western Conference.
+Kevin Durant won the MVP Award.

 In the playoffs, the Thunder faced the Memphis Grizzlies, the team that defeated them in five games in the previous season's semifinals, in the First Round and won in seven games, then defeated the Los Angeles Clippers in six games during the semifinals, before losing to the eventual NBA champion San Antonio Spurs in six games during the conference finals.

 Previous season

-The Thunder finished the 2012–13 season 60–22 to finish in first place in the Northwest Division, first in the Western Conference and qualified for the playoffs.
+The Thunder finished the 2012–13 season 60–22 to finish in first place in the Northwest Division, first in the Western Conference, and qualified for the playoffs.
 That season, Russell Westbrook tore his lateral meniscus following a collision with Patrick Beverley in Game 2 against the Houston Rockets in the first round.
 The Thunder ended up defeating the Rockets in six games before falling to the Memphis Grizzlies in the second round in five games.